-ControlPanelKeyboard=rundll32.exe shell32.dll,Control_RunDLL main.cpl @1,1
+ControlPanelKeyboard=rundll32.exe shell32.dll,Control\RunDLL main.cpl @1.1

-These are the default settings for OnScreen Setup.
-Editor is the Executable used to modify the ONSCREEN.INI file accessed from OnScreen Setup, Configuration, Special.
-ControlPanel is the Windows Control Panel accessed by OnScreen Setup, Keyboards.
+These are the default settings for OnScreen with CrossScanner Setup.
+Editor is the Executable used to modify the ONSCREEN.INI file accessed from OnScreen with CrossScanner Setup, Configuration, Special.
+ControlPanel is the Windows Control Panel accessed by OnScreen with CrossScanner Setup, Keyboards.
 ControlPanelKeyboard is the Windows Keyboard Layout Applet for selecting the current keyboard layout that is in use.
 These may be changed if relevant for the Windows Configuration in use.

-InstallPath=C:\%PROGRAMFILESDIR%\ONSCREEN
+InstallPath=C:\%PROGRAMFILESDIR%\OnScreen with CrossScanner

 This is created at Installation time to signify the chosen InstallPath.
-If you need to move OnScreen, we suggest you Un-Install, and then re-install OnScreen to the new path.
+If you need to move OnScreen with CrossScanner, we suggest you Un-Install, and then re-install OnScreen with CrossScanner to the new path.